Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 6. Create a new notes processor

-That might seem like a lot to do, and it is relatively complex compared to writing a single method which gets a request and inserts the new note into the database, but this allows for a much cleaner code structure.
-You'll also get pretty used to doing this after a while, so you'll come to realize it's actually not that bad.
-Also, in most cases, you won't need to create a new sub-router, processor, or database migration, so future tickets could be much simpler.
-In fact, if you decide to create the get note endpoint as a followup ticket, you'll be able to see that for yourself.
+That might seem like a lot to do, and it is relatively complex compared to writing a single method which gets a request and inserts the new note into the database, but this process allows for a much cleaner code structure.
+This process is also very repeatable, so you can use these same methods for future tickets.
+Additionally, in most cases, you won't need to create a new sub-router, processor, or database migration, so future tickets could be much simpler.
+In fact, if you decide to make a route to get a note's data as a followup ticket, you'll be able to see that for yourself.

 Let's see how to actually make these changes.

 ## Making Changes

-Before you even start making changes, you'll want to check out a new branch for your feature in git.
-You can do that by running `git checkout -b <branch_name>`, where branch_name is usually descriptive of what you're working on.
+Before you start making changes in any repository, you'll want to checkout a new branch for your feature in git.
+You can do that by running `git checkout -b <branch_name>`, where branch_name is descriptive of what you're working on.
 For example, we'd probably want to run `git checkout -b add-notes` for this branch.
 Some organizations also like it when you add your name or initials to the branch name, like `cn.add-notes`, `cn-add-notes`, `CN-add-notes`, ..., so you can do that too if you prefer.
-You should ask your team lead for their preferred method of branch naming before you start working. __If you haven't used git before, be sure you [check out the Jumpstart Git Workshop](https://learn.c4cneu.com/jumpstart/week-1.5-git/) before working on a ticket.__
+You should ask your project lead for the team's standard for branch naming before you start working.

+__If you haven't used git before, be sure you [check out the Jumpstart Git Workshop](https://learn.c4cneu.com/jumpstart/week-1.5-git/) before working on a ticket.__

 ### Modify the API Specification

-The very first step you'll want to take before diving into the development work of your ticket is to modify the API specification for your project.
-Usually you'll find one of those in the [c4c dev docs repo](https://github.com/Code-4-Community/c4c-dev-docs) under the project's directory, but since the backend-scaffold doesn't have one, we'll just go through the process of doing that here.
+The very first step you'll want to take before diving into the development work of your ticket is to modify the API specification of your project.
+You'll find your project's API specification in the [c4c dev docs repo](https://github.com/Code-4-Community/c4c-dev-docs) under the project's directory, but since the backend-scaffold doesn't have one, we'll just go through the process of doing that here.
 The general structure of an API spec looks like this: